ryea9/University-projects/System Security/README.md

 ## My Role: The Attacker

-My responsibility was to simulate a real-world attack by exploiting an **Insecure Direct Object Reference (IDOR)** vulnerability—a common type of Broken Access Control.
+My responsibility was to simulate a real-world attack by exploiting an **Insecure Direct Object Reference (IDOR)** vulnerability, a common type of BAC.
 The goal was to authenticate as a low-privilege user and escalate access to view the private data of another user on the system.

 The attack methodology was executed in five distinct phases: